phdru/m_librarian/docs/command_line.rst

                           (this is the default)
     -s, --substring       search type: substring anywhere
-    -f, --full            search type: match the full string -d, --details         Output more details about found objects;
+    -f, --full            search type: match the full string -c, --count           Output count of found objects -v, --verbose         Output more details about found objects;
                           repeat for even more details
-    -c, --count           Output count of found objects

 Options ``-i/-I`` cannot be used together as they are the opposite.
 In case none of them are used the program guesses case-sensitivity by